yugabyte/terraform-provider-ybm/docs/resources/read_replicas.md

 ---
 page_title: "ybm_read_replicas Resource - YugabyteDB Managed"
 description: |-
   The resource to create read replicas of a particular cluster.
-Multiple read replicas
+You can create multiple read replicas
-          in different regions can be created using a single resource of this kind.
+          in different regions using a single resource.
 ---

 # ybm_read_replicas (Resource)

 The resource to create read replicas of a particular cluster.
-Multiple read replicas
+You can create multiple read replicas
-		in different regions can be created using a single resource of this kind.
+		in different regions using a single resource.

 ## Example Usage